The Meaning of Numbers: The Number 48

 The word "milk," in the King James Bible, is used 48 total times.

-Ezra mentions Jerusalem a total of forty-eight times in the KJV version of his Biblical book.
+Ezra mentions Jerusalem forty-eight times in the King James translation of his book.

-The book of Galatians, written by the Apostle Paul in 53 A.D., is the 48th Biblical book found in most modern translations.
+The book of Galatians, written by the Apostle Paul in 53 A.D., is book number 48 found in most modern translations.
 This controversial work, which covers several subjects, also reveals what was likely Apostle Paul's mysterious "thorn in the flesh" (2Corinthians 12:7 - 9).

 Now you know that at first I preached the gospel to you in the weakness of the flesh; And the temptation - namely, my trial in my flesh - you despised not . . .
 For I bear you witness that, if it were possible, you would have plucked out your eyes and given them to me . . .